 A defect commonly means that some of the work or materials does not conform with the requirements of the contract, and thus the contractor is in breach of contract in that respect.
 However, not every failure to execute the works in accordance with the contract prior to completion is a breach resulting in a breach of contract1.
-A contractor may also be under an obligation to warn the building owner or his professional agent of any defect or any deficiencies in the plans or specifications which might result in a defect during the works
+A contractor may also be under an obligation to warn the building owner or his professional agent of any defect or any deficiencies in the plans or specifications which might result in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.